Best Backyard Hacks for Those Hot Summer Months

 Shade sails: Another affordable quick fix, suspended shade sails are sturdy and resistant to UV rays.
 Like patio umbrellas, they can add a touch of style to your backyard by covering pools, barbecues areas or seating areas.

 Awning: An awning is a sizable investment but a sturdy way to get summer heat relief.
-Choose a retractable variety so you can breathe easy that it won’t be damaged when a storm comes rolling through.
+Choose a retractable variety of residential or commercial awnings so you can breathe easy that it won’t be damaged when a storm comes rolling through.

 Create a Cool-Down Zone